 Camelia Eugenia Botnar was born on 14th August 1952 in Bucharest.
 She was Octav and Marcela Botnar’s only child.
 The family left Romania and settled in the United Kingdom in 1966.
 Camelia was intelligent, beautiful and strong-willed.
 She initially spent some time at the Lycée Victor Duruy near Les Invalides in Paris before joining her parents in London, where she enrolled at the French Lycée in Kensington.
 She was like her father in many respects.
 She had left wing leanings, but her experience had set her against Communism.
 She read extensively, wrote a lot and had no religious beliefs.
 After leaving the Lycée in London, she went to study at university in Paris.
 It was in Paris that she met a young man who was to become her fiancé.
 Camelia invited him to London for Christmas in December 1972 and on 23rd December, the couple left London by car to visit Stonehenge, the world-famous prehistoric monument.
 Their car was involved in a dreadful accident later that day: Camelia took the full force of the impact and died instantly.

-The sudden loss of Camelia was a tragedy which affected her parents in different ways for the rest of their lives.
-Marcela was visibly heartbroken and visited Camelia’s grave in Gunnersbury Cemetery every week that she was in London.
+The sudden loss of Camelia was a tragedy which affected Marcela and Octav in different ways for the rest of their lives.
+Marcela was visibly heartbroken and visited Camelia’s grave in Gunnersbury Cemetery whenever she was in London.
 Octav focused even more on building up his business.
 He settled his growing fortune into a philanthropic trust and over the years established and funded several large and remarkable philanthropic projects in Camelia’s name.
-Following Octav’s death Marcela continued the philanthropic giving, continuing the legacy of her husband and daughter.
+Following Octav’s death, Marcela continued the philanthropic giving, continuing the legacy of her husband and daughter.
 Marcela died in Switzerland in November 2014.
 Fondation Botnar was the sole beneficiary of her will.

 Targeted investments continuing the Botnar Family legacy.